Bootmgr is missing – what does this mean and how do you fix it?

 This involves getting into your PC's BIOS settings, which can usually be done by pressing the F2 or Del key when the machine is first turned on.
 In the boot options choose a disc drive or USB to boot from, exit from BIOS settings and save changes.

-Startup repair in Windows 10 and Windows 8
+How to fix "bootmgr is missing" in Windows 10 and Windows 8

 Startup Repair's role is to repair any files on Windows that may be missing or corrupt, making it a pretty powerful tool.
 Even something as vital to the core operating system such as Bootmgr can be fixed, as long as you have a Windows System installation media (a USB, CD or DVD with the disk image available for booting).